A federal government website managed by the U.S. Department of Health & Human Services

 How can I protect myself from seasonal flu?

 The best protection against seasonal flu is the flu vaccine.
 The 2012-2013 flu season has come to a close.
-The 2013-2014 flu vaccine will be available to the public in Fall 2013.
-Health care providers are encouraged to prepare for the 2013-2014 season and order the vaccine in advance.
+The 2013-2014 flu vaccine is now available.

 You should also follow our everyday steps, such as washing your hands and covering your nose and mouth with a tissue when you cough or sneeze, to keep yourself healthy.